cardstack/cardstack-token/CONTRACT-OPS.md

 truffle exec ./scripts/cst-unfreeze-token.js --network=mainnet -d -r "<registry address>"
 ```

-This will result in the response, which can be plugged into myetherwallet.com with the cold wallet device:
+This will result in the following response, which can be plugged into myetherwallet.com with the cold wallet device:
 ```
 truffle exec ./scripts/cst-unfreeze-token.js --network=rinkeby -d -r 0x9f0055eb73e36973594634cd65fab48a6aa11535
 Using network 'rinkeby'.